Back to all posts

 The most common culprits for a silent disposal are a lack of power, a tripped internal breaker, or a serious jam that prevents the motor from even trying to start.
 The key is to work through these possibilities systematically, starting with the easiest fixes first.
 Always prioritize your safety by making sure the power is completely disconnected before you inspect the unit’s interior or use any tools.
 Let’s walk through the four main steps to see if we can get your disposal running again.

-Step 1: Check Your Power Source
+Step 1: First, Check the Power Supply

 First things first, let’s make sure the unit is getting electricity.
 Start by looking under your sink to see if the disposal is plugged into an outlet.
 It’s surprisingly common for the plug to get knocked loose during daily use.
 If it’s plugged in securely, test the outlet itself.
 The easiest way to do this is by unplugging the disposal and plugging in a small appliance you know works, like a phone charger or a nightlight.
 If that appliance doesn’t turn on, you’ve found your culprit: the outlet isn’t working.
 This could be due to a tripped breaker or a faulty GFCI outlet, which we’ll cover next.

-Step 2: Look for Jams or Blockages
+Step 2: Safely Inspect for Jams and Clogs

 Even if you don’t hear a hum, a particularly stubborn jam can sometimes prevent the motor from engaging at all.
 Before you do anything else, make sure you disconnect the power.
 Unplug the garbage disposal from the wall or shut off the corresponding circuit at your home’s breaker panel.
 Safety is key here.
 Once the power is off, grab a flashlight and peer down into the disposal’s chamber.
 You might find a stray spoon, a fruit pit, or another hard object wedged against the blades.
 Never use your hands to remove an object; always use tongs or pliers to pull it out safely.